l0k18/vtmb/README.md

 installer files, it will most likely mainly be the patches and will likely simply work just by changing filenames and recomputing their hashes.
 This works for now, as at 6 May 2022.

+If you have a fix and a PR please put it up and l0k18 will gladly test and merge it for you.

 # Enjoy!